DingXiaoH/ACNet/README.md

 4. ACNet has been used in several real business products.
 5. At ICCV 2019, I was told that ACNet improved the performance of some semantic segmentation tasks by 2%.
 So glad to hear that!

 Update: Updated the whole repo, including **ImageNet** training (with Distributed Data Parallel).
-The default learning rate schedules were changed to cosine annealing, which yield higher accuracy on ImageNet.
+The default learning rate schedules were changed to cosine annealing, which performed better on ImageNet.
 Changed the behavior of ACB when k > 3.
 It used to add 1x3 and 3x1 kernels onto 5x5, but now it uses 1x5 and 5x1.

 ICCV 2019 paper: [ACNet: Strengthening the Kernel Skeletons for Powerful CNN via Asymmetric Convolution Blocks](http://openaccess.thecvf.com/content_ICCV_2019/papers/Ding_ACNet_Strengthening_the_Kernel_Skeletons_for_Powerful_CNN_via_Asymmetric_ICCV_2019_paper.pdf).